HwWobbe/WipHww/README.md

 - start planning the integration of AI
   - nested entries would be a significant benefit
     - snakeCaseAsk
+      - try some quick tests since this could be a significant alteration
 - ( Remove many of the pages at this level into folders )

 <hr>